kelliwolf17/FInal_Project/technologies.md

 Pandas will be used to clean the data and to perform our exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-We will use PostgreSQL to store our data.
+We will use MySQL as our Relational Database Management System to store and query our data.

 ## Machine Learning
 SciKitLearn is the Machine Learning library we'll be using for our model.
 We will use random forest for classification, regression, and clustering.
 We chose this technology because we can identify which are the most important features and it will handle data outliers and is efficient with non-linear data.
 This will be useful for our secondary analysis, as well.